syncfusion-content/maui-docs/MAUI/DataGrid/filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following code example illustrates how to create a [Picker](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/picker) for conditions and add appropriate strings to that Picker and how the records will be filtered based on selected conditions,
+The following code example illustrates how to create a [Picker](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/picker) for conditions and add appropriate strings to that Picker and how the records will be filtered based on selected conditions.

 {% tabs %}
 {% highlight xaml %}